 Why are there so few female groin guards out there, and why are the ones we do have so terrible?

-It seems ridiculous to me that in 2013, the only option available is one that looks like something out of the 80′s.
-Perhaps there just isn’t enough demand for a new design.
+It seems ridiculous to me that the only option available is one that looks like something out of the 80s.
+Perhaps people think that there just isn’t enough demand for a new design.
 I’ve been lucky enough to have gone without sustaining any notable injuries of any kind from my fights so far, but the closest thing I’ve had to one is a bruised pubic bone.
 It didn’t last for very long, but it was pretty inconvenient while it did.
 Also, as someone who studied product design, I’m very interested in finding a solution.
 Perhaps I should design one.
-I would name it ‘The Gash Guard.
+I’d name it The Gash Guard.

-I’ve heard of Thai girls wearing men’s groin guards in fights, but I can’t say that’s something I’ll be doing.
-As it stands, I’d prefer not to wear any protective gear at all, but if I would be very happy to come across a practical and comfortable solution.
-There is definitely a gap in the market for it, at least in Thailand.
-You could argue that we don’t need them, as I did when I was forced to wear those horrible communal ones, but I’m not sure that all women would agree.
-Also, having received more than a few knees and kicks to the ‘privates’, I’m not sure if I do, either.
+I’ve heard of Thai women wearing men’s groin guards in fights, but I can’t say that’s something I’ll be doing.
+As it stands, I’d prefer not to wear any protective gear at all, but I’d be very happy to find a practical and comfortable solution.
+There’s definitely a gap in the market for it.
+Some might argue that we don’t need them, as I did when I was forced to wear those horrible communal ones, but I’m not sure that most female fighters would agree.
+Also, having received more than a few knees and kicks to the groin, I’m not sure if I do, either.

 Are there many women who actually do bother with groin or breast protection?
 If not, is it because these products aren’t necessary, or that the ones available simply aren’t good enough?
 I’d be interested to hear from anyone who has an opinion on this, or those who have had any similar experiences.
 Come forth, ladies.
 I can’t be the only one!